OKC Token (OKT) Reaches Self Reported Market Cap of $268.53 Million

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-OKC Token was first traded on January 17th, 2021.
+OKC Token launched on January 17th, 2021.
 OKC Token’s total supply is 11,547,688 tokens and its circulating supply is 17,847,468 tokens.
+The official website for OKC Token is www.okx.com/okc.
+The official message board for OKC Token is medium.com/@okcofficial.
 OKC Token’s official Twitter account is @okcnetwork and its Facebook page is accessible here.
-The official website for OKC Token is www.okx.com/okc.
-OKC Token’s official message board is medium.com/@okcofficial.

 OKT holders obtain voting rights by staking their tokens.
 One address can vote for up to 30 different validator candidates, and the number of votes for each validator candidate that the address has supported depends on the amount of OKT the address has staked.”